Anomymous2024/PointDreamer/Readme.md

 - `[PC_FILE]`: path to the input point cloud file (.ply), e.g. 'dataset/demo_data/clock.ply'

 By default, the results will be saved at './output'.
 The reconstructed mesh will be saved at './output/name/models/model_normalized.obj'.
-Make sure to open it with the '.mtl' and '.png' file in the same folder.
+Make sure to open it with the '.mtl' and '.png' files in the same folder.
 For example, use Meshlab or Blender to open it.
 If you'd like to change the output directory, change the 'output_path' in the config file.

-Here's some examples:
+Here are some examples:
 ```bash
 python demo.py --config configs/default.yaml --pc_file dataset/demo_data/clock.ply
 python demo.py --config configs/default.yaml --pc_file dataset/demo_data/PaulFrankLunchBox.ply